kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 # Kyma Bindings

-The Kyma binding is an abstraction of Kyma Environment Broker (KEB) that allows generating credentials for accessing a SAP BTP, Kyma runtime instance created by KEB.
-The credentials are generated as an admin kubeconfig file that you can use to access the Kyma runtime.
+The Kyma binding is an abstraction of Kyma Environment Broker (KEB) that allows generating credentials for accessing an SAP BTP, Kyma runtime instance created by KEB.
+The credentials are generated as an administrator kubeconfig file that you can use to access the Kyma runtime.
 They are wrapped in a service binding object, as is known in the Open Service Broker API (OSB API) specification.
 The generated kubeconfig contains a TokenRequest tied to its custom ServiceAccount, which allows for revoking permissions, restricting privileges using Kubernetes RBAC, and generating short-lived tokens.

 ![Kyma bindings components](../assets/bindings-general.drawio.svg)

 KEB manages the bindings and keeps them in a database together with generated kubeconfigs stored in an encrypted format.
 Management of bindings is allowed through the KEB bindings API, which consists of three endpoints: PUT, GET, and DELETE.
 An additional cleanup job periodically removes expired binding records from the database.

 You can manage credentials for accessing a given service through the bindings' HTTP endpoints.
 The API includes all subpaths of `v2/service_instances/<service_id>/service_bindings` and follows the OSB API specification.
 However, the requests are limited to PUT, GET, and DELETE methods.
 Bindings can be rotated by subsequent calls of a DELETE method for an old binding, and a PUT method for a new one.
 The implementation supports synchronous operations only.
 All requests are idempotent.
-The `create binding` requests are configured to time out after 15 minutes.
+Requests to create a binding are configured to time out after 15 minutes.

 > [!NOTE]
 > You can find all endpoints in the KEB [Swagger Documentation](https://kyma-env-broker.cp.stage.kyma.cloud.sap/#/Bindings).